-During the COVID-19 pandemic program registration may only be done online at glenviewparks.org.
+Program registration may be done in-person or online at glenviewparks.org.
 To use our online registration system, you must know your Household Number.
 Visit our online Registration “Welcome” page and select Forgot Account Number to receive an email with your Household Number if you do not know it.
-You may also email firstname.lastname@example.org or call 847 724 5670 with any questions.
+You may also email email@example.com or call 847 724 5670 with any questions.

 If we currently do not have your information in our database and you would like to register for a program online please email firstname.lastname@example.org with your full address, phone number, email, and all the names and full dates of birth you and/or all of your immediate family members living within the same household so we may create your account and issue a Household Number for online use.